 When acquiring a property in Portugal you need to pay two taxes:

-1. Stampt duty with a tax rate of 0,8%;
+1. Stamp duty with a tax rate of 0,8%.

 2. IMT is levied on the transfer for consideration of real estate located in the Portuguese territory.
 IMT is due by the purchaser and levied on the purchase price or on the property tax value whichever is higher.
-As mentioned above, property tax value is computed according to the rules foreseen in the Municipal Property Tax Code and the rate varie between 4 up to 8%.
+As mentioned above, property tax value is computed according to the rules foreseen in the Municipal Property Tax Code and the rate varies between 4 up to 8%.

-Urban property not exclusively used for residential purposes and other acquisitions - 6.5%;
+Urban property not exclusively used for residential purposes and other acquisitions - 6.5%.

 Urban and rural property acquired by a resident in a blacklisted jurisdiction - 10%.

 The Green Visa that is recently introduced by Portugal is a new investment category for Portugal Golden Visa.
 Green Visa requires an investment of €500,000 in environmental projects.

-a) Organic Farming: Promotion and development of investments in organic farming not intensive;
+a) Organic Farming: Promotion and development of investments in organic farming not intensive.

-c) Renewable Energy: Creation of investments that focus on self-consumption with energies derived from renewable sources;
+c) Renewable Energy: Creation of investments that focus on self-consumption with energies derived from renewable sources.

-d) Energy and Renewable projects: Development of projects with manifest and high standards of energy efficiency with the mandatory consumption of more than 75% of energy from 100% renewable sources;
+d) Energy and Renewable projects: Development of projects with manifest and high standards of energy efficiency with the mandatory consumption of more than 75% of energy from 100% renewable sources.

 e) Ecotourism: Promotion and development of projects and investments in ecotourism.